danielbereza50/courseProjects/API/README.md

+Need a:

-Need a Client Id
+1. Client Id

-Need a Client Secret
+2. Client Secret

-Need a Token
+3. Token

-Need a library to connect
+4. library to connect